-PSV: I love the use of the bold colors, and filling up the space with large blocks of color and images.
+PSV: I love the use of bold colours, and filling up the space with large blocks of colour and images.
 I also like the backgrounds – the larger text and headings in the background – it really fills up the space and engages the user’s eye.

-CAT: We have moved from CAT orange to CAT red – tell us about our new color!
+CAT: We have moved from CAT orange to CAT red – tell us about our new colour!

 PSV: It was a controversial change, when it was presented to the teams it became apparent that the orange had become outdated.
 The red is bold and a great new direction.

 CAT: What, in your opinion, should good website design do?

 PSV: It should communicate everything the user needs in as short and concise chunks as possible, making sure that they can always make a buying decision in one page.
 That would include your About page or any sub-pages of the site.

 I like the ever-growing and expanding nature of this industry, the exciting opportunity of being able to work with all different types of clients, and the challenge of constantly being faced with problems that need solutions.”Peter Singh-Vigilante

 CAT: When did you graduate from CAT and from what program?